102: Employment Categories

 Senior Level Executive: An individual who is hired into a position of Executive Vice President, Vice President, Associate Vice President, Hospital Administrator and other comparable managerial or administrative positions, and managerial positions reporting directly to an Executive Vice President, Vice President, or the Hospital Administrator.

-Senior Level Professional: An individual who is hired into a professional position at grade level 13 or level P and above, exclusive of those at the executive level.
-The position may be at a grade level less than 13 or level less than P if it is professional in nature and directs a function of substantial magnitude and impact on the institution as a whole or on a significant subunit thereof (such as a campus).
+Senior Level Professional: An individual who is hired into a professional position, exclusive of those at the executive level, which directs a function of substantial magnitude and impact on the institution as a whole or on a significant sub-unit thereof (such as a campus).

 Temporary Employee: An individual hired as a temporary replacement for a regular employee, for a special project or to meet additional workloads.
 Temporary employees are employed for six months or less.